max-talanov/1/iProject/neucogar.md

 ##Results

-In two years to produce several prototypes that could help to identify current problems in implementation of the artificial consciousness from high-level (philosophical) and low-level neurobiological perspectives.
+In two years to produce several prototypes that could help to identify current problems in implementation of the cognitive architecture with function of consciousness from high-level (philosophical) and low-level neurobiological perspectives.
 The main output should be the prototypes as software and analysis published in scientific journals and presented on conferences:

-1. Theoretical artificial consciousness prototypes v.
+1. Theoretical cognitive architecture with the function of consciousness prototypes v.
 1 and v.
 2
 1. Neuromodulatory cognitive architecture (NEUCOGAR) Dopamine prototype, Serotonin prototype and Noradrenaline prototype (integrated prototype
 1. Cortical column topology prototype of generation v.
 1 and v.
 2
-1. 15 publications

 ##Team